-In other words, your metabolism is going to slow down to reduce your energy expenditure.
+In other words, your metabolism is going to slow down to reduce your energy expenditure (this is known as ).
 Your body doesn’t want to lose weight!

 So how do you calculate your calorie deficit?
 By finding your maintenance calories (check out my calorie calculator if needed) and then reducing your calories very slowly!

-We won’t get too into the topic now, because there is a lot that goes into it (and please, seek out a coach if this is all overwhelming for you) but I prefer to refer my maintenance calories by 200.
+We won’t get too into the topic of adjusting calories as I have an entire post dedicated to it (and please, seek out a coach if this is all overwhelming for you) but I prefer to lower my maintenance calories by 200 to start.
 In other words, I start with a 200 calorie caloric deficit.